castaway/dbix-class-book/chapters/04-Creating-Reading-Updating-Deleting.md

 ## Update many rows at once, getting rid of rude names

 We've seen how to interact with a single database row at a time, how to fetch and update it.
-We can also update a whole set of rows with a change that applies to all rows at once.
+It is also possible to update a whole set of rows with a change that applies to all rows at once.

-We failed initially to exclude any words from our signup validation, so users have been created with rude words as real names, which will be displayed to other users.
+Let's assume we initially forgot to exclude any words from our user signup validation, so users have been created with rude words as real names, which will be displayed to other users.

-First we search for the users that match our disallowed list, we can use the `-like` operator to match parts of strings, an arrayref creates a list of alternate conditions:
+First we need to search for the users that match our disallowed list, for this we can use the `-like` operator to match parts of strings.
+Using an arrayref of values produces a set of OR'd conditions in the SQL:

 (Pick your own set of unwanted words ;)

     my $schema = MyBlog::Schema->connect("dbi:mysql:dbname=myblog", "myuser", "mypassword");
     my $users_rs = $schema->resultset('User');

+    ## I just don't like names beginning with J
-    my @badwords = ('john', 'joe', 'joseph');
+    my @badwords = ('john', 'joe', 'joseph', 'jess', 'james');
     my $badusers_rs = $users_rs->search({
       realname => [ map { { '-like' => "%$_%"} } @badwords ],
     });